Tips for backing up your information (ITSAP.40.002)

 We recommend having a backup stored offline.
 Online backups are stored on a remote server or computer that is connected to your network.
 Unlike online backups, offline backups (sometimes called cold backups) remain unconnected to your organizations’ systems and are only connected when they are required.
 Because these offline backups are not connected, they remain unaffected by many cyber threats, like ransomware, that can compromise all systems and devices on your network.

-• Develop policies and procedures that address backups (e.g. frequency, process, testing, recovery).
+• Develop policies and procedures that address backups, such as:

-• Identify and prioritize your business critical data.
-What do you need to function and keep the lights on?
+• Identify and prioritize your business-critical data (data that you need to function and to keep the lights on)

-• Keep your backups separate from your computer.
-Store them on an external device onsite or on a cloud based storage solution.
+• Keep your backups separate from your computer by storing them on an external device onsite or in a cloud based storage solution that uses a strong password or passphrase and multi-factor authentication

 Report a problem on this page